thecolombian/credit-risk-classification/README.md

     * **Precision (High-Risk Loans)**: 85%
     * **Recall (High-Risk Loans)**: 94%
     * **F1 Score (High-Risk Loans)**: 89%
-    * The confusion matrix and balanced accuracy score indicate that the model performed exceptionally well in identifying healthy loans while maintaining solid precision for high-risk loans.
+    * The confusion matrix and balanced accuracy score indicate that the model performed exceptionally well identifying healthy loans while maintaining solid precision for high-risk loans.

 ### Summary

-The **Logistic Regression** model was highly effective in predicting healthy and high-risk loans, achieving an accuracy of 99.26% and a balanced accuracy score of 94%.
+The **Logistic Regression** model was highly influential in predicting healthy and high-risk loans, achieving an accuracy of 99.26% and a balanced accuracy score of 94%.

 * **Best Performance**: The model predicted healthy loans (0), as indicated by its near-perfect recall and precision scores.
 However, the slightly lower precision for high-risk loans (1) suggests that the model occasionally needs to be more accurate to classify some risky applications as healthy.
 * **Recommendation**: Given the high precision and recall for both classes, the model is well-suited for applications where it is crucial to avoid falsely approving risky loans.
 The model's high recall ensures that most high-risk loans are correctly identified.